Why Is EPA Method 9 Important?

 Most industrial facilities have opacity limits written into their Title V air permits, typically ranging from 20% to 40%, though this varies by industry and local regulations.
-Opacity is expressed as a percentage — 0% means completely transparent air, while 100% means you can't see through the emissions at all.
+Opacity is expressed as a percentage — 0% means completely transparent air, while 100% means an observer cannot see through the emissions at all.

-When a facility exceeds its specified opacity limits, thereby violating its air quality permit can result in:
+When a facility exceeds its opacity limits and violates its air quality permit, the consequences can include:

 - Significant fines from regulatory agencies